Ralf Obergfell: Poikas (2012–2017)

 Obergfell's Poikas focuses on artistic portrait photography of men, using amateur models.
 The series uses impromptu, experimental lighting and intimate close-ups.
 It examines expressions of everyday masculinity and sexuality in contemporary Berlin, in the context of late-capitalism and ongoing gentrification.
 Selections from the series were included in the exhibition Boys!
 Boys!
 Boys! at The Little Black Gallery in London in 2018, curated by Paddle8.
 Obergfell's photo "Blue Boy" appeared in the book that accompanied the Boys!
 Boys!
 Boys! exhibition, with proceeds benefiting the Elton John AIDS Foundation.

 Berlin Icons (2017–present)

 In 2017, Obergfell and his long-time collaborator, writer Steffi Weiss, announced a new project entitled Berliner Ikonen (Berlin Icons), a combination of photography and text focusing on iconic Berlin people and places adapting to the city's ongoing gentrification.
 Subjects included in the project include Berlin musical artist Gudrun Gut, traditional brush makers Bürsten Schröder (makers of an anal brush), Berlin public urinals (known locally as Cafe Achteck or "octagonal cafes"), and the Berlin Lipstick Museum.
 A conceptual exhibition based on the series debuted in 2023 during the European Month of Photography Berlin.

+Ascension (2023)

+In 2023, Obergfell produced the short film Ascension, which was filmed near his childhood home and features the debut film performance of his nephew, Jakob Obergfell.
+The film was selected for screening at numerous international film festivals and won the Best Cinematography Award at the 2023 Dubai Independent Film Festival and the Cinematography Achievement Award at the 2023 Hawaii International Film Festival.